Start With Your Needs

 Using your documented procedures, you will make a list of functions that your legal tech stack will need to accomplish.
 This can range from simple (sending and receiving email) to complicated (tracking split-origination for commission).

 As your operations manual is a living document, so is the documentation of your necessary functions.
-An attorney who is just starting out may need very basic file storage while an established PI attorney may need complex knowledge management.
+An attorney who is just starting out may need very basic file storage.
+An established PI attorney may need complex knowledge management.
 Legal tech stack documentation will change with the needs of the lawyer.

 At this stage, it is most important to document what functionality your current procedures require of your technology.
-Once you have this list, you can then start to look for applications, platforms, and partners that fit your needs.
-Making a wish list of what your future state might look like will come later.
+Once you have this list, you can then start to look for applications, platforms, partners, and other legal tech products that fit your needs.
+Making a wish list of what your future state might look like will come later (and we encourage you to avoid this distraction).
+For now, you’re simply looking at what your office needs at this moment.
+If you find that something is missing, head over to our Product Reviews to see what might bridge that gap.